Thorough introduction of “Miyajima no Yado Iwaso”! (Ryokan participating in “Yes, it’s Miyajima” OPEN memorial campaign)

 I had such an impression of Iwaso that I interviewed the proprietress about the hospitality (service) of Iwaso, where many important people from various associations continue to stay.

-Miyajima is home to the changing of the seasons, the presence of gods and Buddha, and the gentle and majestic beauty of nature.
+Miyajima is a place of changing seasons, presence of gods and Buddha, and gentle and magnificent natural beauty.

-The proprietress, who loves Miyajima herself, continues to offer her hospitality to guests, hoping that they will experience the splendor of Miyajima.
+The proprietress loves Miyajima and continues to provide hospitality to her customers on a daily basis so that they can experience the splendor of Miyajima.

-The warm personality is also the secret of our hospitality.
+Her warm personality is also the secret of her hospitality.

 Mrs. Iwamura giving a lecture at a university’s Japanese manners class